Mailoni brothers: Deaths

-"What led us to unleash a bloody death was when we first shot, something mysterious started happening, they started changing into something else like wild animals but we just got courage and shot continuously."

 Police later announced that one of the brothers was found to be wearing a pair of shoes that once belonged to one of their victims, Moses Masumba.

 The three brothers were buried in Kabwe.

 Aftermath

-After the deaths and burials of three of her four sons, Janet, along with Nelson, remained in Kawasaki Village until Kabwe lawyer Millio Kabesha and his wife Rachael gifted a brand-new house to Janet, making headlines for the family once again.
+After the deaths and burials of three of her four sons, Janet, along with Nelson, remained in Kawasaki Village until Kabwe lawyer Millio Kabesha and his wife Rachael gifted a brand-new house to Janet and Nelson.

-Eredina Mondoka fled Luano Valley as well, and relocated her family in Kapiri Mposhi.
+Eredina Mondoka fled Luano Valley as well and relocated her family in Kapiri Mposhi.

-Corporal Joe Shapela, along with 40 other soldiers, were publicly honored by President Michael Sata for their roles in the brothers' demises.
+Corporal Joe Shapela, along with 40 other soldiers, were publicly honored by President Michael Sata for their roles in the brothers' demise.

-District Commissioner Patrick Chishala publicly addressed the nation asking them to please accept the remaining Mailoni family, pleading to “accept the mother and family members because they could not be punished for crimes they did not commit considering those involved in the acts were no more”.
+District Commissioner Patrick Chishala publicly addressed the nation, asking them to accept the remaining Mailoni family members, pleading to “accept the mother and family members because they could not be punished for crimes they did not commit considering those involved in the acts were no more”.

 In an interview with the media, Janet expressed her belief that the brothers’ behavior was caused by being possessed by evil spirits after visiting a witch doctor.
 She claimed that, some years ago, one of the brothers visited a witch doctor after falling ill and having his brothers accompany him to the meeting, all of their behaviors “changed”.

-On July 31, 2013, it was announced that catapults, spears, and other items used by the brothers during their murder spree were to be donated to the Lusaka National Museum.
+On 31 July 2013, it was announced that catapults, spears, and other items used by the brothers during their murder spree were to be donated to the Lusaka National Museum.

 In 2018, a research headed by Alice Saladini set out to prove whether or not the brothers used witchcraft to commit their murders and to elude authorities.
 The research ended in the conclusion that the brothers did not, in fact, use witchcraft in their murders, but gave way to the theory that the brothers went on their murder spree simply by their desire to rule Luano Valley and to be feared by the people in the area.